feiskyer/kube-copilot/README.md

 - Diagnose and analyze potential issues for Kubernetes workloads.
 - Generate Kubernetes manifests based on provided prompt instructions.
 - Utilize native `kubectl` and `trivy` commands for Kubernetes cluster access and security vulnerability scanning.
+- Support for Model Context Protocol (MCP) protocol to integrate with external tools.

 ## Installation